sdthomas91/n-g-spmu/TESTING.md

   - ![Dark blocks with box](assets/images/dark-blocks.png)
 - Readability improved and screen contrast more in line with WebAIM recommendations

+#### Tablet view

+- Using dev tools seeing different tablet views I decided that the tablet view should replicate more the desktop thant the mobile view.
+Elements were too wide and the aesthetic was off.
+Tested separtately on iPad and displayed better - landscape view is more like destop and portrait view more like mobile.

 # ELEMENT TESTING

 ## Buttons (outside of standard buttons)